acopestake/academicwebsite/content/workingpaper/AKAI/index.md

 publication:
 publication_short:

-abstract: We examine the impact of artificial intelligence (AI) on hiring and wages in service sector firms, using a novel dataset of vacancy posts from India’s largest jobs website.
-We first document a rapid rise in demand for machine learning (ML) skills since 2016, particularly in the IT, finance and professional services industries.
-Vacancies requiring ML skills list substantially higher wages, but require more education and are highly concentrated both geographically and in the largest firms.
-Exploiting plausibly exogenous variation in exposure to advances in AI capabilities, we then examine the impacts of establishment demand for ML skills, as a proxy for AI adoption.
-We find that growth in the demand for ML skills has a direct negative impact on the total number of vacancies posted by incumbent firms.
-Drawing on rich data on wage offers, we further find that growth in ML demand reduces wage offers for all but the lowest-paid roles.
+abstract: We document near-exponential growth in demand for artificial intelligence (AI)-related skills in India’s white-collar services sector since 2016, using a new dataset of online vacancies from India’s largest jobs website.
+We evaluate the impact of establishment-level demand for AI skills on the posting of non-AI positions in both the short term, using an event-study setup, and over the medium-term, using a shift-share design that exploits variation in exposure to new AI inventions.
+We find negative impacts of AI demand on posting of job adverts for non-AI positions and on non-AI wage offers.
+The effects are most pronounced in high-skilled, managerial and professional occupations, and for non-routine work, particularly complex analytical and communication tasks.

 tags: []